Fox-Fordyce Disease Medication

 Clindamycin topical (Cleocin-T)

-Lincosamide for treatment of serious skin and soft tissue staphylococcal infections.
-Also effective against aerobic and anaerobic streptococci (except enterococci).
-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl t-RNA from ribosomes causing RNA-dependent protein synthesis to arrest.
+Clindamycin topical is a lincosamide for the treatment of serious skin and soft tissue staphylococcal infections.
+It is also effective against aerobic and anaerobic streptococci (except enterococci).
+It inhibits bacterial growth, possibly by blocking the dissociation of peptidyl t-RNA from ribosomes, causing RNA-dependent protein synthesis to arrest.

-Inhibits bacterial growth, possibly by blocking dissociation of peptidyl t-RNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
-Used in the treatment of staphylococcal and streptococcal infections.
+Erythromycin topical inhibits bacterial growth, possibly by blocking dissociation of peptidyl t-RNA from ribosomes, causing RNA-dependent protein synthesis to arrest.
+It is used in the treatment of staphylococcal and streptococcal infections.

-Because of the rapidity of response, effectiveness of therapy, and lack of adverse effects, this could be current DOC.
-Both are in immunomodulating macrolactam (neuraminidase inhibitors) class of drugs and have significant anti-inflammatory activity and a highly favorable adverse effect profile in at least the short range.
-Both are especially safe to use in the axilla, periareolar, and groin areas.
+Because of the rapidity of response, effectiveness of therapy, and lack of adverse effects, this could be current drug of choice.
+It is in immunomodulating macrolactam (neuraminidase inhibitors) class of drugs and has significant anti-inflammatory activity and a highly favorable adverse effect profile in at least the short range.
+It is especially safe to use in the axilla, periareolar, and groin areas.